vocdoni/vocdoni-node/api/docs/README.md

 This notes are a fast "how to" of how to document a new vocdoni node endpoint.

-- Before merge any new endpoint some tags have to be added to the endpoint:
+- Before you can merge any new endpoint some tags have to be added to the endpoint:

 ```
 //    @Tags           Accounts